mozilla/elasticutils/docs/mappingtype.rst

     first = list(results)[0]

-    # This prints "height" which comes from the ElasticSearch
+    # This prints "height" which comes from the Elasticsearch
     # document
     print first.height

     # This prints "height" which comes from the database data
-    # that the ElasticSearch document is based on.
+    # that the Elasticsearch document is based on.
 This is the
     # first time ``.object`` is used, so it does the db hit
     # here.
     print first.object.height